-Heat a large heavy bottomed pot over medium heat.
+- Heat a large heavy bottomed pot over medium heat.
 Add the oil and onion, and cook for 5-7 minutes, stirring occasionally, until the onion is soft and lightly golden.
 Add the garlic, chili, and curry paste and fry for 1 minute, stirring almost constantly.

 - Add the red lentils and cauliflower and stir to coat in the curry paste.
-Add the vegetable broth and bring to a boil over high heat.
+Add the vegetable broth and soy sauce and bring to a boil over high heat.
 Once boiling, turn the heat to low and maintain a simmer, partially covered, for around 15 minutes, or until the cauliflower and lentils are soft.
 Turn off the heat.

 - Using an immersion blender or a regular blender, blend until fairly smooth.
 Return to the pot if using a regular blender.
 Add the coconut milk, salt, and lime juice and turn the heat on low until warm.
 Taste and adjust salt and lime juice as needed.
 Turn off heat.

 - Ladle soup into bowls and top with the chickpea croutons.
 Optionally you can garnish with minced chives and/or minced chilies.
 A drizzle of chili oil or chive oil (see note) would be nice as well.

 To make chive oil heat 1/2 cup of olive or safflower oil over low heat with 1/4 cup roughly chopped chives.
 Let it warm and come to a low simmer (just barely bubbling) for about 2 minutes.
 Turn off the heat and let it cool, straining out the chives after 20-30 minutes or once cool.

 Nutrition Information:Yield: 8 Serving Size: 1